-Obj Objectives ormance Measures Results/Status Administration • Respond to State mandated reporting requirements for the General Plan and the Housing Element. the F 2017 mit annual progress report for Housing Element by April 7 and the General Plan by 2017.
-The Housing Element Annual Report was submitted to the State in March 2017 and the General Plan Annual Progress Report was submitted in April 2017.
-Both documents were posted on the City's website. • Use our new GIS technology to depict land use information in graphic reports.
-Prepare semi-annual cumulative projects list and map to post on City website in July 2016 and January 2017.
+Objectives Performance Measures Results/Status Administration Respond to State mandated reporting requirements for the General Plan and the Housing Element.
+Submit annual progress report for the Housing Element by April 2019 and the General Plan by May 2019.
+The Housing Element Annual Report was submitted to the State in March 2019 and the General Plan Annual Progress Report was submitted in April 2019.
+Both documents were posted on the City's website.
+Use our new GIS technology to depict land use information in graphic reports.
+Prepare semi-annual cumulative projects list and map to post on City website in July 2018 and January 2019.
 The cumulative projects mapping effort was timely completed along with several other maps related to land use.
-Advanced Planning • Complete comprehensive update to Title 14 (Zoning) to bring regulations into conformance with General Plan/Coastal Plan, including a Historic Preservation Ordinance.
-1. 2.
-3. Circulate draft for public review in summer 2016.
+Advanced Planning ◆ Complete comprehensive update to Title 14 (Zoning) to bring regulations into conformance with General Plan/Coastal Plan.
+Circulate draft for public review in Summer 2018.
 Hold two public work sessions to obtain input.
-Present draft to Architectural Review Board and Planning Commission within 45 days of release of public draft.
-Forward Architectural Review Board and Planning Commission recommendation to City Council within 45 days from date of final recommendation.
 Staff is performing a final review of the draft with the aid of a consultant.
 The new Short-term Rental regulations will also be inserted into the draft.
-A working draft is expected to be released in summer 2017.
+A working draft is expected to be released in Fall 2019.
 This first round of public review will be an introduction to the new format and sections before presenting the draft to Coastal Commission staff.
-This performance measure will be carried forward into the 2017 - 2018 budget year.
+This performance measure will be carried forward into the 2019 - 2020 budget year with a request to secure additional funds to use our General Plan Update consultants to help with this work effort. ◆ Continue with the multi-year Update to the General Plan/Coastal Plan.
+Hold monthly General Plan/ Coastal Plan Update meetings.
+Hold public work sessions to obtain input.
+To date we have held eight public meetings and/or workshops at City hall and out in the community.
+We've also had presentation tables at the Avocado Festival and the Health Fair sponsored by the Children's Project at Main.
+Maintain up to date regulations that respond to community needs and expectations.
+Complete updates to the Municipal Code regulations for various issues such as massage regulations.
+The new cannabis regulations became effective May 9, 2019.
+Staff is now in the process of working on the Business License portion of the program.